Polaris-Void/Win-Display-Drv-Backup/README.md

 | `Display backup directory not found` | Run the backup first, or copy your saved folder back to the expected path. |
 | The window closes too quickly | The scripts wait 5 seconds before closing.
 Run them from an open Command Prompt to keep the output on screen. |

-## Disclaimer

-These scripts install driver packages on your system.
-Use them at your own risk, and only restore drivers that you trust and that match your hardware.
-The authors are not responsible for any damage or data loss.

 ---

 ## ⚖️ Legal Disclaimer & Limitation of Liability